Kouklia: Sanctuary of Aphrodite

 In a practice originating with eastern religions to honour Astarte, "holy marriages" may have taken place whereby a priest married a female priest to ensure the continued fertility of the earth and people.
 An idea of what the goddess looked like can be gathered from recovered archeological relics which show present a richly embellished woman.
 The adoration of Aphrodite was particularly intense in the ancient period with religious ceremonies depicted on artifacts such as vases or bronze vessels.
 Offerings to Aphrodite are described by ancient writers as tobacco or balm from Myra in present-day Turkey.
 The faithful also brought pies made with flour and oil and libations produced from honey.
 Tree branches were favoured by the goddess so devotees brought myrtle flowers, windflowers and roses, because they derived from the blood of Adonis and the teardrops of Aphrodite.

 Conflicting information exists as to whether animal sacrifices took place at the site with some sources claiming that the altar of the goddess was not wetted with blood and that pigs were never sacrificed because Aphrodite hated pigs following the killing of Adonis by a wild boar.
 Others insist that pigs were sacrificed.

 Followers sometimes dedicated objects that depicted worshippers or the goddess herself, either in the form of a richly dressed woman or a naked Astarte.
 Others dedicated columns decorated with signs, statues, precious gifts and gold.
 Records show that the holy altar of Aphrodite was richly endowed and that the Romans took many of its treasures to Rome.

-The Ptolemaioi and the Romans attempted to import adoration of emperors and other gods in order to glamourise the holy altar.
+The Ptolemies and the Romans attempted to import adoration of emperors and other gods in order to glamourise the holy altar.
 Currency of the time shows the holy altar with the conical stone still in place.